 401k Myth #2 – If I Invest the Minimum in My 401k, Then I’ll Have Enough Retirement Savings

-The average monthly Social Security retirement benefit for January, 2016 is $1,341.
-The amount changes monthly.”
+The average monthly Social Security retirement benefit for a retiree in June, 2023 is $1,701.62.
+The amount changes monthly.

-In general, you’ll need to invest at least 10% to 15% of your income, depending upon your age, in both stock and bond funds in order to have a comfortable retirement.
-Develop a reasonable asset mix and invest enough per month to fund the difference between your expected Social Security benefits and your financial retirement needs.
+In general, you’ll need to invest at least 10% to 15% of your income, depending upon your age, in both stock and bond funds to have a comfortable retirement.
+Develop an appropriate asset mix and invest enough per month to fund the difference between your expected Social Security benefits and your financial retirement needs.

-401k Myth #3 – I Don’t Need to Worry About Adjusting My Retirement Target for Inflation, Since it’s Been So Low
+401k Myth #3 – I Don’t Need to Worry about Adjusting My Retirement Target for Inflation since it’s Been so Low

 401k Myth #4 – Your Tax Bracket Will Be Lower When You Retire